Bravothe/evzone-android-lib/README.md

 ## Features

 - Easy integration with Android e-commerce apps.
-- Secure payment processing using the Evzone Africa digital wallet.
+- Secure payment processing using the EVzone digital wallet.
 - Customizable payment UI components.
 - Comprehensive error handling and validation.
 - Lightweight and optimized for performance on Android devices.

 ## Prerequisites

-Before integrating the Evzone Pay SDK, ensure you have the following:
+Before integrating the EVzone Pay SDK, ensure you have the following:

 - Android Studio (latest stable version recommended).
 - Minimum SDK version: API 24 (Android 5.0 Lollipop).
-- A registered Evzone Africa merchant account to obtain necessary credentials (e.g., API keys).
+- A registered EVzone merchant account to obtain necessary credentials (e.g., API keys).
 - Kotlin 1.5+ configured in your project.
-- Access to the private GitHub repository hosting the SDK (requires a JitPack auth token).

 ## Installation

 ### Step 1: Add the Dependency

-In your app-level `build.gradle`, add the Evzone Pay SDK dependency.
+In your app-level `build.gradle`, add the EVzone Pay SDK dependency.
 Replace `TAG` with the specific release tag (e.g., `1.0.0`) or commit hash from the repository:

 ```kotlin